Tidal surface states as fingerprints of non-Hermitian nodal knot metals

-One active arena particularly fueled by analyzing non-Hermiticity is the quest for exotic phases in nodal knot metals~\cite{bi2017nodal,ezawa2017topological,PhysRevB.99.161115} (NKMs), whose intricate knotted topology~\cite{dowker1983classification,dennis2010isolated} in 3D transcends traditional $\mathbb{Z}$ and $\mathbb{Z}_2$ classifications~\cite{ryu2010topological}.
+One active arena particularly fueled by analyzing non-Hermiticity is the quest for exotic phases in nodal knot metals~\cite{bi2017nodal,ezawa2017topological,PhysRevB.99.161115,wang2017scheme,unal2020topological,yi2019observation} (NKMs), whose intricate knotted topology~\cite{dowker1983classification,dennis2010isolated} in 3D transcends traditional $\mathbb{Z}$ and $\mathbb{Z}_2$ classifications~\cite{ryu2010topological}.
 Non-Hermiticity lifts the requirement of sublattice symmetry, leading to more robust NKMs which, as we will show, can also be practically realized due to rather short-ranged couplings.
-Yet, despite their principal appeal, key aspects of non-Hermitian NKMs remain poorly understood.
-Specifically, no systematic understanding of the shape, location, and topology of non-Hermitian NKM surface state regions currently exists beyond isolated numerical results~\cite{PhysRevB.99.081102,PhysRevB.99.075130,PhysRevB.99.161115}.
-This conceptual gap has endured until today, because non-Hermiticity modifies the topological bulk-boundary correspondence in subtle complex-analytic ways, which so far have not been studied beyond 1D~\cite{lee2016anomalous,PhysRevB.99.201103,yao2018edge,xiong2018does, PhysRevLett.124.086801,mu2019emergent,longhi2019probing,li2020critical,zhang2020non}.